a-bateman/system_viewer/README.md

 # System Info Viewer

+## Notes
+This is a work in progress.
+I do not guarentee it's functionality or that it is safe to use.
+Use at your own risk.
+In other words "it works on my machine".

 System Info Viewer is a Python application built with Tkinter that provides an interactive graphical interface to view and manage system information.
 The application is designed for systems running on FreeBSD.

 ## Table of Contents